lautarocano/GitKraken-tutorial/README.md

-# GitKraken-tutorial
+#Basic GitKraken Tutorial

-This is a simple repo for a GitKraken tutorial
+This is the readme for the repository